 The SBA sets a cap on the interest rates that lenders can charge.
 It breaks down into a base rate plus an additional percentage based on the loan amount and the repayment term.
 Many lenders use the Prime Rate as the base, which is set quarterly by the Federal Reserve.
 Rates for an SBA 7(a) loan from banks in the SmartBiz network as of March 2020 are 4.75% - 7.00% with a variable rate of Prime Rate plus 1.5% to 3.75%.

 7(a) loan interest rates can also be fixed or variable.
 Fixed means that the rate remains unchanged throughout the life of the loan, while a variable rate can be updated regularly.

 The interest rate is not the only charge associated with 7(a) loans, which is why it’s helpful to check the APR (Annual Percentage Rate) as well.
-You’ll probably be responsible for a guaranty fee in exchange for the SBA backing up to 85% of 7(a) loans $150,000 and under, and up to 75% for loans above $150,000.
+You’ll probably be responsible for a guaranty fee.
 In addition, you might encounter origination fees, packaging fees, and other closing costs.
 Even with these fees and other costs, SBA 7(a) loans are still a better deal than most small business loans.

 SBA 7(a) Loans through SmartBiz

 At SmartBiz®, we’re proud to provide small business owners with an easy, transparent application process for an SBA 7(a) loan.
 After you easily upload documents to our secure platform, you’ll be matched with the lender who can provide the best fit for your business.
 Once your application is complete, you can receive your funds in as fast as 7 days.